 This year's Huawei P20 also sees a Leica-branded dual rear camera setup but the P20 Pro features three Leica cameras on the rear, made up of a 40-megapixel RGB sensor, 20-megapixel monochrome sensor and an 8-megapixel 3x optical zoom camera.
 The P20 devices also both offer a 24-megapixel front camera compared to the Mate 10 and Mate 10 Pro's 8-megapixel offering.

 Whether the Mate 20 will adopt the P20 Pro's camera setup on the rear or stick with a dual setup remains to be seen for now, but expect a big focus on this area again.
-We'd expect the P20's 24-megapixel front camera to make an appearance on the Mate 20, even if the triple setup is reserved for the Mate 20 Pro, assuming Huawei introduces two Mate models again.
+We'd expect the P20's 24-megapixel front camera to make an appearance on the Mate 20, even if the triple setup is reserved for the Mate 20 Pro.

 - Latest Kirin processor expected